Motor vehicle crashes with delivery trucks, such as UPS, FedEx, USPS and Amazon, can have…

 What type of information is available on social media?

 Some people don’t care about their privacy settings on social media.
 In fact, some people do not realize that even if they just share memes, they are still revealing quite a bit about themselves online.
 What you post online may seem insignificant to you, but much of what we do and say on the internet is not in line with how to talk or act at work or at dinner parties.
 For some reason, sitting in front of a computer screen strips us of the social filter that governs much of our daily lives.
-We turn to social media to vent, to share an exciting or fun time and to celebrate accomplishments.
+We turn to social media to vent, share an exciting or fun time, and celebrate accomplishments.

 Insurance companies and defense attorneys are skilled at twisting information available to create a narrative around a claimant and their injuries.
 Even accounts that haven’t been used in years contain a wealth of information.
 Typically, a person’s profile provides the following information:

 - Date of birth